jarvanh/pulse-sms-android/README.md

 ## Compiling Pulse

 This repo is **almost** ready to go, right out of the box.
 There are just two properties files that you need to create for the build process to succeed: `api_keys.properties` and `keystore.properties`.
+Both files can simply be copy and paste from the examples, if you choose.

 #### Set up API keys